-“The End” is a metaphysical action/adventure thriller on the surface, and a philosophical tale underneath, exploring the nature of death and suffering, the purpose of human endeavor, the value and the meaning of life.
-“The End” fractures traditional Catholic dogma to abstract out of it a unique presentation of good and evil, heaven and hell.
-It is a love story: between God and man, parent and child, man and woman, and comrades-in-arms.
-Adventurous, raw, thought-provoking and inspirational, “The End” weaves several story lines and literary genres into one exciting, page-turning ride which will surprise and delight you until the the final page.
+“The End” is a metaphysical action/adventure thriller, as well as a philosophical tale exploring the nature of death and suffering, the purpose of human endeavor, the value and the meaning of life.
+“The End” fractures traditional Catholic dogma to abstract out a unique presentation of good and evil, heaven and hell.
+It is also a love story: between God and man, parent and child, man and woman, and comrades-in-arms.
+Adventurous, raw, thought-provoking and inspirational, “The End” weaves several story lines and literary genres into one exciting, page-turning ride which will surprise and delight you from the first chapter through the the final sentences.